sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/roadmap.md

 * [x] Move the SkolemFunctionSymbol and StandardisedVariableSymbol classes up out of the `SentenceManipulation` namespace.
 Really the only reason that they're here is that I originally had all the CNF stuff in SentenceManipulation.
 Now that the CNF types are in the root namespace, there's really no reason for these not to be as well.
-* [ ] I'm almost certainly going to overheaul the collection types used in Predicate, Function, CNFClause and CNFSentence.
-There are some robustness issues as it stands.
-Will probably move away from ReadOnlyCollection and towards System.Collections.Immutable.
 * [x] May rename/otherwise break the SentenceManipulation.CNFExaminer class - it irks me somewhat..
 * [x] Also want to rename the clause store implementations - MemoryClauseStore, perhaps.

 On the back-burner, for later consideration:

+* I'm almost certainly going to overheaul the collection types used in Predicate, Function, CNFClause and CNFSentence.
+There are some robustness issues as it stands.
+Will probably move away from ReadOnlyCollection and towards System.Collections.Immutable.
+Can be done in a non-breaking fashion.
 * Take a look at creating a FoL syntax parser in the SentenceCreation namespace.
 Did take a brief look at using ANTLR to do this, but the "all .NET" way of doing this is old and no longer supported.
 If I go the route of using the Java tool, I'd want to do it via docker-integrated project (to avoid faffing around with JVM installation on my dev machine) - which would likely mean I'd want to put it into its own package.